lihoiy/lihoiy/README.md

 - 👋 Hi, I’m @lihoiy
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and php.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...